stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 16 (P4L5) - Software Refactoring.md

 - **Extract method**: useful when a cohesive code fragment exists in a large method
 - **Extract class**: useful when a class is doing the work of two classes
 - **Inline class**: useful when a class is not doing much

+## Refactoring Risks

+Refactoring is a powerful tool but there are several drawbacks:

+- May introduce subtle faults
+- Should not be abused
+- Should be used carefully on systems in production